TV Stand and Entertainment Center Buying Guide

 What am I going to use this for?

 Determine the main uses for your new TV stand or entertainment center.
-Will it hold video games or music and movies?
+Will it hold video games, music, and movies?
 How many compartments do you want for electronics?
-Are you looking for a statement piece to define the décor of the room?
+Are you looking for a statement piece to define the room’s décor?
 Is this simply a place to set your television or are you looking for a range of storage and display space?

 What are my storage needs?